 Temporality is left out of Johnston’s contrast between spoken and sign language resources for nonarbitrariness with good reason.
-Spoken languages do use temporal nonarbitrariness, witness matches between temporal representations and syntactic word order (e.g. Tai 1985; and see Blything et al. 2015; Clark 1971; Münte et al. 1998; Pyykkönen & Järvikivi 2012).
+Spoken languages do use temporal nonarbitrariness, witness matches between temporal representations and syntactic word order (Tai 1985; Blything et al. 2015; Clark 1971; Münte et al. 1998; Pyykkönen & Järvikivi 2012).
 Sign languages, however, make a greater range of matches between temporal representations and syntactic order (Napoli et al. 2017; Napoli & Sutton-Spence 2021).

-By convention, signs are in small capitals.
+By convention, signs are in capitals.
 For ease of cross-linguistic comparison, we use English glosses.

+sign-hub.eu/project

+Although some argue orientation is a feature of handshape (Sandler 1989).

 The factors we discuss below are articulatory, and do not necessarily correlate to perceptions of movement similarity on the part of signers and nonsigners, which can differ significantly (Poizner 1983).

+spreadthesign.com

-Actually, Power et al. (2020) refer to only Anderson – but we assume this is a typo.
+Actually, Power et al. (2020) refer to only Anderson, but we assume this is a mistake.

 Martha’s Vineyard Sign Language (MVSL) plays a role in the development of ASL.
 Note that Groce’s (1985) hypothesis that MVSL was influenced by a sign language of Kent, England is argued against in Kitzel (2014).